Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Adventures/Spell Books.md

 ![[image66.png]]Magic in *Monster of the Week* can generate concern around the question of ‘everyday magic.’
 Since the game is squarely based on classic monster hunting television shows like *Buffy* and *Supernatural*, players quickly understand that ritual magic allows for special events or adventures, like Buffy’s [[resurrection]] or Sam and Dean Winchester traveling back in time.

 The new weirdness rules can help in games based on low magic or purely science fiction monster hunting shows like *The X-Files* or *Fringe*.
 That still leaves a question about running the vanilla magic rules in a game inspired by urban fantasy where magic is rare.
 One way the group can make magic more formalised is to limit it to a smaller number of defined spells.
-New spells must be found, researched, or invented rather than simply improvised in play (as with the normal **use magic** move).
+New spells must be found, researched, or invented rather than simply improvised in play (as with the normal **[[Use Magic]]** move).

 # Spell Formulae